Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/daredevil.md

 # Close-up Action
 Starting at 6th level, you learn the following magic trick.

 **Dashing Entrance.** You can expend a Trickery die to take the dash action as a bonus action, rolling it.
-Your speed increases by an additional X feet this turn, where X is the number rolled times 5.
+Your speed increases by the number rolled times 5 until the end of your turn.

 #
 Starting at 10th level,